edgeworx/docs/content/en/docs/cloud/deploy-an-app.md

 The appl details page contains information about its [microservices](../apps/microservices.md), routes, the nodes involved in running the microservices and its YAML Definition.

-Darcy Cloud Portal allows you to edit your app YAML right in the browser.
+Edgeworx Cloud Portal allows you to edit your app YAML right in the browser.
 More information about the Application YAML files can be found [here]({{<ref "/docs/apps/">}}).

-{{<info>}} Everything shown above using Darcy Cloud Portal can also be achieved using our CLI, [edgectl]({{<ref "/docs/cloud/edgectl">}}).
+{{<info>}} Everything shown above using Edgeworx Cloud Portal can also be achieved using our CLI, [edgectl]({{<ref "/docs/cloud/edgectl">}}).
 {{</info>}}